senooken/MTGCounter/README.md

 After fill in title, you can count you and your opponent life by downwards buttons.

 Select [Player] ID and counter [Type] in radio buttons.
-Then you can increment/decrement bottom ob [-/+] buttons.
+Then you can increment/decrement bottom of [-]/[+] buttons.

-Current life is shown in center of application.
+Current life is shown in middle of application.
+This area is editable.
+So you can update directly.

 You can fill in turn's comment in [COMMENT] field.

 After fix life changes, select [COMMIT] button.
 Information of turn is commited and shown top list.
+In this list, value is editable except for [Turn/Time].

 [COMMENT] fieled is shown end of right in list.
 You can slide list item to left and right .